datavis2020/datavis2020.github.io/guidelines.md

 * Avoid circular charts
 * Rely on simple and well-known visualization unless you have a reason
 * Long lines are difficult to follow.
+* Take advantage of the space you have available (Alberto Cairo)
+* visualizations should not simplify messages, they should clarify them (Alberto Cairo)